Isidore-Newman-School/Creative-Coding-2017/Classwork/problemSet_2/8_objectConstructor.md

   this.y = random(0, height);
   this.diameter = random(10, 30);
 }
 ```

 #### new Keyword
 Now that we have an object constructor, let's use it to create some bubbles.

-1. Declare empty variables above the setup() so that our bubbles have [global scope](../problemSet_0/2_variables.md)
+1. Declare empty variables above the setup() so that our bubbles have [global scope](../problemSet_0/2_variables.md#iii-variable-scope)
-We create copies of the objects by calling the constructor with the **new** keyword.
+2. Set these variables equal to bubble objects by calling the `Bubble()` constructor with the **new** keyword

-For example, to create two bubbles with random positions and diameters:
+Once the bubbles are created, we can draw them by getting their coordinates with dot notation:

 ```javascript
 // declare bubbles